What Charity Shops have to do when selling second hand electrical equipment

 Electrical goods donated to charity shops must be checked for safety before they can be sold to customers of the shop; they can’t just be sold in the conditions they are received in.
-Appliances need to be checked by an appropriate person, ideally a PAT Testing company, or a person trained to do such testing.
+Appliances need to be checked by a competent person, ideally an independent PAT Testing company, or an in-house person trained to do such testing.

 If you don’t have anyone in-house to carry out the tests there is a good opportunity for someone to learn a new skill, some charity shops will put a volunteer through a PAT testing course, so they can then get paid to do the testing.
-If you need PAT Testing training then we can recommend a company that does that.
+If you need PAT Testing training then we can recommend the PAT Testing Expert, who run courses throughout the UK – check out their website for more information.

 What is expected of the seller